rvm/rvm/help/mount.md

 ## Unmounting locally compiled rubies

-Simply remove the ruby as you would any other:
+Remove the ruby as you would any other:

     rvm remove ext-ruby-1.9.3-p194